Quinoa Blueberry Muffins from Kind Lifer Madeline

 Kind lifer Madeline is sharing this yum looking muffin recipe today!
 Thanks so much Madeline for your thoughtful words and delicious recipe!

 My name is Madeline and I owe you a tremendous debt for changing my life.
 For most of my entire life, I grew up eating fast food, meals on the go, and consuming sugary drinks.
 I wasn’t overweight, but I would practically eat the same unhealthy foods on a daily basis: sugary cereal, bagged Caesar salad, frozen chicken nuggets–you get the idea.
 I purchased The Kind Diet my freshman year in college and, after reading the book in one sitting, was instantly committed to a vegan life-style.
 Now, after five years of being a vegan, my life has drastically changed for the better.
-I am a happier, healthier, and fitter person who knows that I am doing my part to help our planet.

 I have made great vegan discoveries that I share on my blog, Plantaful.com.
 I like to call this recipe: muffins with an identity crisis.
 This sweet concoction is a hybrid between a corncake and the traditional blueberry pastry, with quinoa thrown in the mix!
 Ya, you heard me.
 Because it’s packed with muscle-building protein, quinoa is a great addition to any traditional baked good.